MIPS/gcc/gcc/config/mips/mips.md

       emit_label (label2);

-      /* allow REG_NOTES to be set on last insn (labels don't have enough fields, and can't be used for REG_NOTES anyway).  */ emit_insn (gen_rtx_USE (VOIDmode, stack_pointer_rtx));
+      /* Allow REG_NOTES to be set on last insn (labels don't have enough fields, and can't be used for REG_NOTES anyway).  */ emit_insn (gen_rtx_USE (VOIDmode, stack_pointer_rtx));
       DONE;